 THE 2019 GROWING SEASON

-More than most vintages, the year 2019 was characterised by a highly variable climate, which alternated periods of cold and rain with long bouts of drought and heat.
-After a rather normal winter, budding took place in the first week of April.
-Cold and rainy conditions throughout April and May considerably slowed down development of the vegetation, delaying flowering to 10 days late compared to the norm.
-In June, the climate suddenly turned hot and dry, with peak temperatures of 37°C reached at the end of the month.
-All summer long the weather remained hot and sunny, with temperatures 2°C higher than average and 45 consecutive days without rain.
-In the last week of July, the long period of drought was interrupted by two days of rain, thus readjusting the temperature to the seasonal norm, with ideal conditions for grape ripening.
-The harvest of Sauvignon Blanc started on August 19th and continued until the first days of September.
-Viognier grapes were harvested in late August, while the late ripening varieties Vermentino and Verdicchio fully ripened in mid-September.
+More than most vintages, 2019 was characterized by a highly variable climate, which alternated periods of cold and rain with long bouts of drought and heat.
+After a normal winter, the budding took place in the first week of April.
+The cold and rainy conditions throughout April and May significantly slowed down the vegetative vine growth, leading to a 10-day delay in flowering compared to the average.
+Very hot, rainless weather suddenly arrived in June, reaching temperature peaks of 37°C at the end of the month.
+The weather stayed warm and sunny throughout the summer with temperatures 2°C above average and 45 consecutive days without rain.
+The long dry period was interrupted by two days of rain in the last week of July, bringing the temperature back to the seasonal norm, with ideal conditions for ripening.
+The harvest of the Petit Manseng grapes began in mid-October and lasted throughout the month in three different steps, each time selecting only the correctly withered parts of the bunch.

 VINIFICATION AND AGEING

 Upon arrival at the winery, each lot was pressed and fermented separately.
 After lengthy, gentle pressing and natural decanting over one night, the various lots were fermented in 100% new oak barriques at temperatures of no more than 22°C. Upon reaching the desired sugar and alcohol levels, the fermentation was stopped.
 Malolactic fermentation did not take place.
 After racking, the wines were aged for 12 months, after which the various lots were blended.
 After bottling, the wine was aged for another year prior to release.